Reading Time: 4 minutes

 What is Bipolar Disorder?

-Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy activity levels, and the ability to carry out day-to-day tasks.”
-This is a real medical condition that many individuals live with every day, and unfortunately, it can cause a number of problems in someone’s life.
+Bipolar disorder, formerly known as manic-depression, is a brain disorder that produces extreme shifts in energy levels, and mood, moving between emotional highs and lows.
 Bipolar disorder is associated with mood swings that can last for a long period of time and is defined by high highs and low lows.

-What Are the Signs and Symptoms of Bipolar Disorder and Addiction?
+What are the Signs and Symptoms of Bipolar Disorder?

 - Excess involvement